 Microsoft designated its Business Central ERP to help organizations manage their finances, human resources, supply chain, and manufacturing in one central location.
 Every SMB wants to find the best value for the lowest price.
 The challenge is that many end up adding multiple services that do not work together.

 Companies waste countless hours trying to get everything to work together.
-Some companies end up spending on developers to patching the system together, then they do on the ERP.
+Some companies end up spending on developers to patching the system together than they do on the ERP.

-Also, maintenance is a huge issue when you don’t have a comprehensive system because whenever a service updates or upgrades their software, it could ruin the previous set up.
+Also, maintenance is a huge issue when you don’t have a comprehensive system because whenever a service updates or upgrades its software, it could ruin the previous setup.

 An ERP provides an easy turnkey solution for companies who just want it done for them.
 Furthermore, Microsoft’s Business Central helps companies who want to